developerharsh/bootstrap-img-gallery/README.md

 # bootstrap-img-gallery
-It is a image gallery using bootstrap
+It is a image gallery using bootstrap library.